jasondsmith72/skynet/src/clarityos/docs/CURRENT-STATUS.md

    - Performance benchmarking datasets
    - Failure and recovery scenarios

+## Recent Implementation Progress

+Our most recent implementation progress includes:

+1. **Process Isolation Framework**: Implemented in `process_isolation.py` with:
+   - Five security levels (SYSTEM, PRIVILEGED, STANDARD, RESTRICTED, SANDBOX)
+   - Capability-based access control for fine-grained permissions
+   - Resource limits and enforcement for memory, CPU, and network
+   - Process lifecycle management with monitoring
+   - Verification system for critical capabilities

+2. **Process Integration**: Implemented in `process_integration.py` with:
+   - Integration between process isolation and agent lifecycle
+   - Automatic capability assignment based on agent/service type
+   - Security level determination based on component function
+   - Resource allocation coordination with memory manager
+   - Messaging system integration for component communication

+These implementations represent a significant step toward creating a secure, robust operating system foundation that can safely execute AI components with appropriate isolation and resource control.

 ## Conclusion

 ClarityOS has made a fundamental shift from being an application to becoming a true AI-native operating system.
 The recent architectural changes provide the foundation for this transition, enabling direct hardware interaction, intelligent resource management, and system-level optimizations that weren't possible in the application model.

-The implementation of the boot system, hardware interface, and memory manager represents significant progress toward our vision of an AI that is the OS.
+The implementation of the boot system, hardware interface, memory manager, and process isolation framework represents significant progress toward our vision of an AI that is the OS.
 These components create the foundation upon which we'll build the remaining layers of a complete operating system.

 As we continue development, our focus will be on enhancing these core capabilities while maintaining the unique AI-driven approach that differentiates ClarityOS from conventional operating systems.
-The immediate next steps will solidify the operating system foundation, enabling more sophisticated AI capabilities in subsequent development phases.
+The immediate next steps will further solidify the operating system foundation, enabling more sophisticated AI capabilities in subsequent development phases.